gsoulie/Mobile-App-Development/ionic-2.md

 ###Install firebase

-*CLI*
 ```
 npm install --save firebase
 ```
-Next got to firebase and create a new app, then got to *Authentication* menu and add a new authentication method (for example Email/Password in our case).
+Next, got to firebase and create a new app, then got to *Authentication* menu and add a new authentication method (for example Email/Password in our case).
 This, will generate a JSON object wich contain authentication string.
 Just copy the *apiKey* and *authDomain* strings and paste them in your *app.component.ts* like below :

 *app.component.ts*